greenzorro/comfyui-workflow-versatile/README.md

 ![](https://github.com/greenzorro/comfyui-workflow-versatile/blob/main/versatile-sd.png?raw=true)

 Tips:
+- `chat-edit-flux` is a basic implementation of Flux Kontext dev.
+Yeah, the vibe editing model, which makes most image-to-image technologies obsolete.
 - `versatile-flux` is the most versatile.
 - `versatile-sd` is also pretty versatile and great for most use cases on low RAM devices.
 - Pony diffusion is incompatible with IPadapter.